Visit Barnsley

 Construction off-site began in February 2022 and on-site work began in July 2022.

 The majority of the funding has come from external sources.
-The South Yorkshire Mayoral Combined Authority (SYMCA) are contributing £7.9m from the Accelerated South Yorkshire Renewal Fund and their Get Britain Building and Transforming Cities Funds.
+The South Yorkshire Mayoral Combined Authority (SYMCA) contributed £8.9 million from the Accelerated South Yorkshire Renewal Fund and their Get Britain Building and Transforming Cities Funds.

-Will the bridge be open 24 hours a day?
+Is the bridge open 24 hours a day?

 Yes.
-The bridge will be open all day, all year round, and will be well lit and covered by CCTV cameras.
+The bridge is open all day, all year round, and is well lit and covered by CCTV cameras.

-Cyclists will be able to take their bikes into the lifts, or walk them up the steps using a cycle wheel groove built into the bridge.
+Cyclists can take their bikes into the lifts, or walk them up the steps using a cycle wheel groove built into the bridge.

-The lifts will provide a level platform at both ends of the bridge for pedestrians and any users of pushchairs, wheelchairs and other mobility aids.
-This will provide step-free access between the street level and the bridge deck, 24 hours a day.
+The lifts provide a level platform at both ends of the bridge for pedestrians and any users of pushchairs, wheelchairs and other mobility aids.
+This provides step-free access between the street level and the bridge deck, 24 hours a day.

-Will the bridge deck be suitable for wheelchair users or those with mobility issues?
+Is the bridge deck suitable for wheelchair users or those with mobility issues?

 The bridge is designed with a slight camber, no steeper than 1:25, which would be comfortable for wheelchair users or those with mobility issues.